This East London side return extension has transformed the way the owners use the house, creating a new connection between house and garden.

 “Having the extension has changed hugely the way we live in the house right now.
 We realised very early on in our renovation journey that the side entrance to the garden was a real barrier to us using the garden to its best.
 Having the extension done now, we already see how it has transformed our life because we can just walk out to the patio so freely and so naturally.”

 A lean-to glass roof was designed above the side return, filling the new kitchen full of light to create a bright, contemporary space.
-The roof incorporates a single opening element that is helps maintain the temperature in the room and provides ventilation.
+The roof incorporates a single opening element that helps maintain the temperature in the room and provides ventilation.
 Previously, the kitchen was a very dark, west-facing room.
 By glazing that section, the space was expanded to welcome the much-needed natural light in – a key factor in the build’s final, spacious feel.

 Image and video credit: Chris Taylor Photography